pForest: In-Network Inference with Random Forests: Evaluation

 \subsection{Datasets and methodology}

-Below, we describe the used datasets as well as the applied preprocessing.
-We use three datasets: a small synthetic dataset that we generated ourselves and two public ones.
+\startsquarepar Below, we describe each used dataset, the applied preprocessing steps, the settings for the machine learning models, and the simulation technique.
+We use three datasets (summarized in Table~\ref{tab:evaluation_datasets}): a synthetic dataset that we generated ourselves and two public ones. \stopsquarepar

-\myitem{Synthetic dataset} The synthetic dataset consists of artificial feature values $\features{\Flowset[:i]}$, $i \in {1, \ldots, 9}$ and the corresponding labels generated with \texttt{sklearn}~\cite{sklearnd30:online}.
-The dataset consists of 9 packets which are split in different phases during which different features are relevant.
-All features are non-redundant. \fref{fig:evaluation_synthetic} shows the relevant features for each packet of the flow.
+\myitem{Synthetic dataset} The synthetic dataset consists of artificial feature values for 100'000 flows, each with nine packets.
+We directly generate the features for subflows $\features{\Flowset[:i]}$, $i \in {1, \ldots, 9}$, and the corresponding labels with \texttt{sklearn}~\cite{sklearnd30:online}, such that different features are relevant in different phases of the flows.
+At packet count 4, we simulate that features $\feati{1}$ - $\feati{3}$ are redundant to the (subsequently) relevant features $\feati{4}$ - $\feati{6}$. \fref{fig:evaluation_synthetic} shows the relevant features for each packet of the flow.
 Additionally, the dataset contains 4 features which are statistically independent from the labels.

-\myitem{CICIDS} The CICIDS2017 dataset~\cite{sharafaldin2018toward} consists of network traffic during 5 days and contains various attacks.
+\myitem{CICIDS} The CICIDS2017 dataset~\cite{sharafaldinGeneratingNewIntrusion2018} consists of network traffic during five days and contains various attacks.
 Each day contains different attacks and the dataset comes with labels, which indicate the type (malicious or benign) of each flow.

-\myitem{UNIBS} The UNIBS-2009 dataset~\cite{UNIBS_web,dusi2011quantifying,gringoli2009gt} consists of network traffic from an edge router of the campus network of the University of Brescia on three consecutive days in 2009.
+\myitem{UNIBS} The UNIBS-2009 dataset~\cite{UNIBS_web,dusiQuantifyingAccuracyGround2011,gringoliGTPickingTruth2009} consists of network traffic from an edge router of the campus network of the University of Brescia on three consecutive days in 2009.
 The dataset comes with labels which indicate the protocol of each flow according to the DPI analysis by \texttt{l7filter}~\cite{l7filter}.